 Responsibility of BTBL

 - The library will provide courteous, respectful, and timely service to patrons.

 - The library will keep records of all loaned materials.

 - The library will loan materials without charge.

 - No fines will be levied for materials returned after the loan period has expired.
 No fines will be levied for lost materials.

 - By law, the library gives preference in the lending of materials to veterans that have been honorably discharged from the armed forces of the United States.

-- In compliance with state and federal laws pertaining to information privacy, the library will make every effort to keep patron registration and borrowing records confidential.
+- In compliance with state and federal laws pertaining to information privacy, the library will keep patron registration and borrowing records confidential.

 - BTBL will mail a letter to patrons who have had no activity in their account for at least 12 months, providing an opportunity for the patron to reply.

 - If the patron does not contact BTBL within 60 days, a second attempt to contact the patron (by phone or mail) will be made.